 CROSS CHECK POSITION - This message appears when there are not enough received GPS satellite signals to compute integrity (RAIM).
-Cross check the position of the aircraft with other means of navigation every 15 minutes to verify that the position is still accurate.
+Cross check the position of the aircraft with other means of navigation frequently to verify that the position is still accurate.
+If this message becomes a persistent problem, it may be necessary to refer to your Service Center for installation troubleshooting.